 Your business plan outlines your business strategy and what you need to do to achieve your goals.
 It helps you think through your options, identifying the best opportunities and how to make the most of them.
 You can also use your business plan to help convince banks, investors and other key contacts to support you.

-1. Purpose of the plan
+1. Purpose of creating a business plan

 Be clear about what the business plan needs to achieve.